ANNIE GET YOUR GUN

-As you can see, this footage is not as clear that the restored footage featured in That’s Entertainment!
+As you can see, much of this footage is not as clear that the restored footage featured in That’s Entertainment!
 III and the DVD/Blu-ray of the completed film.
-Perhaps one day all of the footage will be restored.
-Here’s hoping!
+Perhaps one day all of the restored footage will be released.

 Judy Garland as Annie Oakley (replaced with Betty Hutton)

 Howard Keel as Frank Butler

 Frank Morgan as Buffalo Bill (replaced with Louis Calhern)